AndrasKovacs/pny1-assignment/DepTC.md

 Below I discuss the merits and prospects of type classes, with focus on advanced future languages.
 I try to adopt a general perspective, from which type classes can be viewed as a particular method of program inference and synthesis.

-##### 2. What are type classes?
+#### 2. About type classes

+Type classes were originally invented (wadler 88, wiki) as a principled and efficiently implementable form of ad-hoc polymorphism.
+However, with the benefit of hindsight I shall emphasize a different aspect in my own short definition:

-In a nutshell, type classes enable automatic code generation by constrained search.
+> **Type classes are systems enabling automatic code generation through constrained proof search**

 What do we mean by "constrained" and "search" here, though?
 The illuminate this, let us first consider a general unconstrained search problem, as a simple Haskell programming task.
 Suppose our context has the following data and function definitions (with implementations that aren't relevant to us now):

 ```haskell
 data A a